avipars/pwn-to-own/scripts/README.md

-The majority of these scripts are meant to be run on a regular computer
+The majority of these scripts are meant to be run on a regular PC and not your Pi.